FREQUENTLY ASKED QUESTIONS

 A: Rebuilding Together seeks out and receives generous financial support from the corporate community as well as local foundations.
 We use this funding to purchase the materials needed for the repairs that we do.
 We also establish and maintain relationships with hundreds of volunteers.
 Many of our volunteers are professionals in skilled construction trades.
 Together, with individual and corporate group volunteers, they do most of the repairs – saving thousands of dollars in labor costs.

 A: No. We don’t rehabilitate or rebuild entire homes, and we don’t provide luxury kitchen or bathroom installations like they do on TV.
-We target critical improvements – repairs that will make homes safer, warmer, drier and help to revitalize our communities.
+We target critical improvements – repairs that will make homes safe, warm, dry, healthy and help to revitalize our communities.
+Much of what we do is “behind the scenes”.
+The critical electrical, plumbing and roofing repairs we provide may be invisible to the eye.
 The home will be safer and more comfortable to live in, and will probably look nicer, but it won’t be a complete makeover.

 A: No. Unfortunately, we cannot guarantee that everyone who applies will be accepted into the program.
 We have limited resources and must prioritize home projects based on a number of factors, including need, funding, and the skills and abilities of our volunteers.